Get Approved for up to $35,000 in 3 minutes

 Final Thoughts

-In Canada, e-transfer is one of the most commonly used methods to send money.
+In Canada, e-transfer is one of the most commonly used secure methods to send money.
 It’s known for being fast and secure and contains transaction encryption.
 However, there’s always a chance of getting scammed.
 In order to protect yourself from this situation, it’s important to understand how it’s possible to get scammed and take the necessary steps to avoid e-transfer scams.
+Fraud awareness is key.

 The best way to protect yourself is to verify any e-transfers you receive before you accept them.
-If you’re using a security question, it’s important to make sure that this question is unique and only you and the recipient know the answer.
-You should also avoid using the same password and same security question often, and change your security questions regularly.
-Otherwise, it’s a good idea to use auto-deposit.
+If you’re using a security question, it’s important to make sure that this question is unique, and you only share security answers with the recipient.

 Using e-transfer to send and receive money is a fast and convenient way to send money in Canada.
 As long as you’re vigilant regarding who you’re receiving money from and who you send it to, it’s a great way to transfer money.
 The fact that you can set up auto-deposit also means you can receive your e-transfer almost instantly.